MatsudaLogicResearch/charao_prj/README.md

 # libretto
 ## Introduction
 An open cell library characterizer.

+This repository is a fork of [original project name](https://github.com/snishizawa/libretto).
+All credits and copyrights belong to the original authors.
+This fork includes additional modifications and customizations.

 Current version support timing characterization and power characterization of combinational cells and sequential cells.
 Multithread supported.
 All of the indexes are simulated in parallel.